PazzaVlad/walk-collection/README.md

 # Walk Tree

-Powerful utility for recursively traversing Arrays and Objects.
+Generic utility for recursively traversing Arrays and Objects.
 It's like 'reduce', but recursive.

 ## Usage